We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Why you want an internship

 Although internships have numerous benefits, one significant drawback is that they may not always offer compensation.
 However, this can reinforce the idea that your efforts at an internship are an investment.
-Just as you carefully chose your
+Just as you carefully choose your

 How To Intern Successfully aims to help you be informed and confident as you explore and then successfully complete your internship.

-Creating your own internship
+Creating your internship

 Unadvertised internships are prevalent, while the advertised ones tend to be fiercely competitive.
 Since most companies require additional assistance, many smaller ones cannot afford to hire extra staff in today’s economy.
 This presents an opportunity for aspiring interns like you to lend a hand.